-All the CTL epitopes were predicted for their immunogenicity using IEDB Immunogenicity tool (9).
+All the CTL epitopes were predicted for their immunogenicity using IEDB Immunogenicity tool (12).
 Physicochemical properties of amino acids and their positions in the predicted peptide, including amino acids with large and aromatic side chains and positions 4-6 are used to predict potential epitopes.
+Ranking was done from higher to lower immunogenicity score as per the authors' guidelines.